 Here are tips to help you understand and anticipate pet behavior when pets visit your business.

-These tips focus on dogs, since they’re the most common pet visitors at pet-friendly businesses.
-But some of these insights apply to cats, too.
 The key with any pet is to be calm, respectful and aware of how the pet is reacting to you and to his or her situation.

 Also, keep in mind that all pets are individuals.
 They have quirks, moods and idiosyncrasies just like we do.
 Just as a smiling person may not actually be happy, a dog wagging its tail may not necessarily be comfortable.
+Similarly, for cats, purring can be a sign of happiness, but it can also be a sign of discomfort.

 How to greet a dog